kimmel/grabsites/README.md

 Grab multiple websites with wget for archiving.

-First install the dependencies from CPAN.
+First install the dependencies from CPAN either as root or setup local::lib

     cpan IPC::System::Simple autodie utf8::all